 - i.
 Company sold during the year ended December 31, 2023, being Cesare Fiorucci, S.P.A. - ii.
-Companies acquired during the year ended December 31, 2023. - a) Refrigerated food production. - b) Administrative services. - c) Commercialization and distribution of refrigerated foods. - d) Processing and commercialization of several types of meat. - e) Holding investments in companies.
+Companies acquired during the year ended December 31, 2023. - ii.
+Companies incorporated during the year ending December 31, 2023. - a) Refrigerated food production. - a.
+Administrative services. - b.
+Commercialization and distribution of refrigerated foods. - c.
+Processing and commercialization of several types of meat. - d.
+Holding investments in companies.

-As of December 31, 2023, 2022 and 2021, there are no restrictions for investment in shares of the subsidiary companies mentioned above.
+As of December 31, 2024, 2023 and 2022, there are no restrictions for investment in shares of the subsidiary companies mentioned above.

-i.
+ii.
 Absorption (dilution) of control in subsidiaries